soumyadip1995/BabyGPT/README.md

 - :heavy_check_mark: A feedforward layer on the encoder side has been added.
 - :heavy_check_mark: A Transformer Encoder layer has been added.
 - :heavy_check_mark: Positional Embedding has been added.
+- :heavy_check_mark: An implementation of a GPT has been done.
 - Develop intuition as to how to make use of it further in a bigram or an n-gram model.
 - Tensor ops on ngram and bigram models.
 On multi head attention.